aarnphm/morph/docs/content/SRS/SRS.md

 >
 > Multilingual support?

-Rationale: LLMs we are considering for `tinymorph` doesn't have good multilingual support.
+Rationale: LLMs we are considering for `morph` doesn't have good multilingual support.
 This has to do with a lack of datasets during pre-training of these foundation models.
 Therefore, to fully support analysing essays with language other than English, we must use base models that support multilingual, with the likes of [aya](https://cohere.com/research/aya), followed with a set of SAEs trained against this model.